NOAA-GFDL/MDTF-diagnostics/doc/sphinx/start_install.rst

 For advanced users interested in keeping more up-to-date on project development and contributing feedback, the ``master`` branch contains features that haven’t yet been incorporated into an official release, which are less stable or thoroughly tested.

 For POD developers, the ``develop`` branch is the “beta test” version of the framework.
-POD developers should begin work on this branch as described in the Developer’s’ Walkthrough.
+POD developers should begin work on this branch as described in :ref:`ref-dev-git`.

 .. _ref-supporting-data:

 Obtaining supporting data
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Supporting observational data and sample model data are available via anonymous FTP at ftp://ftp.cgd.ucar.edu/archive/mdtf.
 The observational data is required for the PODs’ operation, while the sample model data is provided for default test/demonstration purposes.
-The files most relevant for package installation and default tests are:
+The files needed for package installation and default tests are:

 - Digested observational data (159 Mb): `MDTF_v2.1.a.20200410.obs_data.tar <ftp://ftp.cgd.ucar.edu/archive/mdtf/MDTF_v2.1.a.20200410.obs_data.tar>`__.
 - NCAR-CESM-CAM sample data (12.3 Gb): `model.QBOi.EXP1.AMIP.001.tar <ftp://ftp.cgd.ucar.edu/archive/mdtf/model.QBOi.EXP1.AMIP.001.tar>`__.